CainanD/RefAV/README.md

 ```

 ### Generating Detections and Tracks
 See the [LT3D repository](https://github.com/neeharperi/LT3D) for information on training a baseline detector and tracker on the Argoverse 2 dataset.
-Predictions from several baseline trackers for both the test and val sets can be downloaded from [Google Drive](https://drive.google.com/file/d/1X19D5pBBO56eb_kvPOePLLhHDCsY0yql/view).

 We provide additional tracking outputs from previous winning Argoverse submissions on the test set [here](https://drive.google.com/file/d/1X19D5pBBO56eb_kvPOePLLhHDCsY0yql/view)